akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 	* `modules`: array of versioned shader modules.
 The appropriate model based on the graphics API version being used will be chosen at runtime.
 Each element of the array has the following members:
 	* `version`: the version of the shader as a standard config. (e.g. `"glsl-4.1"`, `"spirv-1.0"`)
 		* `module`: path to the shader module or base64 encoded data prefixed with `base64:`.
 The module is expected to have been compiled with Modular Shader Language (MSL).
 		* `output`: the path to the location to copy the shader module to.
 This can be omitted to embed the shader module directly.
+If `resourceType` is `"Relative"`, this will be treated as relative to the scene resource file.
 		* `outputRelativeDir`: the directory relative to output path.
 This will be removed from the path before adding the reference.
 		* `resourceType`: the resource type.
-See the dsFileResourceType for values, removing the type prefix.
-Defaults to "Embedded".
+See the `dsFileResourceType` for values, removing the type prefix, in addition to `"Relative"` for a path relative to the scene resources file.
+Defaults to `"Relative"`.
 * `"Shader"`
 	* `module`: the name of the shader module the shader resides in.
 The shader module may be in a different scene resources package.
 	* `pipeline`: the name of the shader pipeline within the shader module.